Community of the Ascension: Papua New Guinea

 Despite its troubles, the Community had one last moment of potential glory ahead of itself.
 Shortly before he retired as Bishop of British New Guinea in 1936, Henry Newton asked the Community to open a branch house in New Guinea in 1937.
 In doing so he noted that one priest was already in training.
 That priest was James Benson, who had joined the Community in 1921 on the understanding that he would be sent to New Guinea, where he had previously served.
 The Community reversed its decision, upon which Benson left it, and went to New Guinea as a diocesan priest.

-Benson went on to narrowly survive becoming one of the New Guinea Martyrs (Anglican missionaries murdered by the Japanese and pagan tribesmen in WWII), and was presumed dead for three years, until he stumbled out of the jungle in 1945.
+Benson went on to narrowly survive becoming one of the Martyrs of New Guinea (Anglican missionaries murdered by the Japanese and pagan tribesmen in WWII), and was presumed dead for three years, until he stumbled out of the jungle in 1945.
 Benson then painted a large fresco of the martyrs on the sanctuary wall of Ss Peter and Paul Cathedral, Dogura as a memorial to them.